-- No competitor shall be allowed to compete in Lightweight competition until they have reached the age of 18 years old. - A competitor is a Lightweight if their weight does not exceed 72.5 kg (Open), 59 kg (Women) during the summer period (1st April - 30th e.
+- No competitor shall be allowed to compete in Lightweight competition until they have reached the age of 18 years old. - A competitor is a Lightweight if their weight does not exceed 72.5 kg (Open), 59 kg (Women) during the summer period (1st April 30th September) and 75 kg (Open), 61.5 kg (Women) during the winter period (1st October 31st March). - c.
+The average weight of a Lightweight crew (excluding cox) shall not exceed 70 kg (Open) or 57 kg (Women) during the summer period.
+There will be no average weight requirement during the winter period. - d.
+Single scullers are weighed as individuals.